zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 Setting CSS width properties for the grid itself, or the parent container of the grid controls the width of the grid.

+When using hierarchy, the detail template content cannot be wider than the total width of all master columns, unless the detail template is scrollable.

 ### Making the Grid 100% high and auto resizable

 In order to configure the Grid to be 100% high and resize together with its parent element on browser window resize, the following Javascript code must be used: